Subscribe to Newsletter

 Want the best dog product reviews and guides delivered directly to your inbox?
 Sign up for the Heel Boy Heel newsletter.

-Your dog has a problem, an odor problem.
+Your dog has a problem, an odor problem and some people can not stand to have a smelly dog, that wet dog smell for most people is just unbearable.
 Let’s not mince words – your best friend stinks, which is why in this guide we are going to introduce you to the best dog shampoo for odor.

-Our dogs can get their noses into some messy situations, and when they do regular dog shampoo doesn’t always cut it.
+Our dogs can get their noses into some messy situations, and when they do regular dog shampoo doesn’t always cut it so to keep your dog smelling great, sometimes you need a dog shampoo.

 Sometimes people just don’t like that natural dog smell, and although we can’t completely get rid of their natural smell, we can give it a good go with some great dog shampoos designed especially with odor control in mind.